FrankLef/cookiecutter-proj/README.md

 ### Step 6 (optional) Add the ignored directories

 Some directories, such as the `\data`, are included in `.gitignore` and therefore ignored by the cookicutter.
-Run `make` to add these extra directories.
+You can run `make` to add these extra directories.

     make ignored_dir